Badlapur (film)

-Badlapur (stylized as बदलाPUR), subtitled on screen as Don't Miss The Beginning, is a 2015 Indian Hindi-language neo-noir action thriller film directed by Sriram Raghavan and produced by Dinesh Vijan and Sunil Lulla under Maddock Films and Eros International.
+Badlapur (stylized as बदलाPUR), subtitled on screen as Don't Miss The Beginning, is a 2015 Indian Hindi-language crime thriller film directed by Sriram Raghavan and produced by Dinesh Vijan and Sunil Lulla under Maddock Films and Eros International.
 Based on the novel Death's Dark Abyss by Italian writer Massimo Carlotto, the film stars Varun Dhawan and Nawazuddin Siddiqui, with Huma Qureshi, Yami Gautam, Vinay Pathak, Kumud Mishra, Divya Dutta and Radhika Apte in supporting roles.

 Badlapur was released on 20 February 2015 to positive reviews from critics.
-The film grossed approximately ₹81.3 crore worldwide and became a commercial success.
+The film grossed approximately ₹103 crore worldwide and became a commercial success.
 On 11 January 2016, the film was nominated for Best Film in the 61st Filmfare Awards, as well as other categories.
+Over the years, it has come to be widely regarded as a modern classic, with Dhawan's performance being hailed as his best in the early stages of his career.

 Plot

 Two friends, Liaq and Harman, rob a bank in Pune and steal a car belonging to Misha and her son Robin.
 During the chase that follows, Robin falls out of the car and Misha gets shot.
 According to their plan, Harman escapes while the police, led by Inspector Govind, arrest Liaq.
 Both Misha and Robin die, leaving Raghav "Raghu" Purohit, Misha's husband and Robin's father devastated.
 He attacks Liaq in prison and approaches a private detective who tells him about Liaq's girlfriend, a sex worker named Jhimli.
 Raghu offers all the insurance money he received from his son's death in exchange for Liaq's partner's name, but Jhimli refuses.
-Enraged, he assaults her.
+Enraged, he sexually assaults her.
 Liaq is convicted for the robbery and sentenced to jail, while Raghu withdraws from society and begins living a reclusive life far from Pune.

 Fifteen years later, Liaq becomes terminally ill and wishes to spend his remaining life with his mother Zeenat.
 Raghu is approached by a social worker, Shobha, who asks him to forgive Liaq, but he declines.
 Zeenat later catches up with Raghu and tells him Liaq's partner's name, wanting her son to be paroled on compassionate grounds.
 Liaq is paroled but trailed by one of Inspector Govind's subordinates in plainclothes form, so as to trace Harman.
 Raghu locates Harman and is invited to lunch by Harman's wife Kanchan "Koko" Khatri, where his true intentions are revealed.
 Harman denies having killed Misha and Robin and Koko pleads that he spare them.
 Raghu demands she sleep with him in exchange.
 He takes her to the bedroom and exacts revenge by making Koko strip and forcing her to scream to make Harman believe they're having sex.